 If you love biscuits as much as we do, try these fall flavored Gluten Free Pumpkin Biscuits and these Gluten Free Maple Oat Biscuits.

-• Gluten Free Flour Blend – I tested Cup4Cup and King Arthur Measure for Measure in this recipe.
-Both work well, but the Cup4Cup biscuits rose a lot higher.
+- Gluten Free Flour Blend – I tested Cup4Cup and King Arthur Measure for Measure in this recipe.
+Unfortunately, Cup4Cup changed its formulation, and it doesn’t behave as the old formulation.
+I have not tested the new formulation yet in this recipe.

 I know many like to use Bisquick for biscuits.
 You can use that blend, but it is gritty.
 Be sure to let the biscuit batter rest for about 20 minutes if you use Gluten Free Bisquick.
 For more specific tips on Bisquick, check out my Gluten Free Bisquick Biscuits recipe.